Jaffna Peninsula: Agriculture

 Among the other field crops, onion, potato, tobacco, chili and banana are cultivated as cash crops because farmers obtain considerable income from these crops.
-Total extent of high land available for cultivation is 7,851 ha.
-Of which 1,642 ha (21%) is uncultivable due to security reason.
+The total extent of high land available for cultivation is 7,851 ha.
+Of which 1,642 ha (21%) is uncultivable due to security reasons.
 At present field crops and vegetables are cultivated in 4200 ha with the help of left irrigation from the dug wells.